-What is the "akrasia horizon"?
+What is the akrasia horizon?

-Why a week?
-Akrasia (see also: dynamic inconsistency, hyperbolic discounting) means over-weighting immediate consequences, so to beat akrasia you only need to bind yourself for whatever the horizon on “immediate” is.
-Based on a study of grocery-buying habits — when buying groceries online for delivery tomorrow people buy a lot more ice cream and a lot fewer vegetables than when they’re ordering for delivery next week — and raw guesswork (so far, though backed up by years of experience now!), we’re taking that Akrasia Horizon to be one week.
+So at what point does that longer-term thinking kick in?
+Based on a study of grocery-buying habits — when buying groceries online for delivery tomorrow people buy more ice cream and fewer vegetables than when they’re ordering for delivery next week — and raw guesswork (so far, though backed up by years of experience now!), we’re taking that "akrasia horizon" to be one week.
 We've found it's been pretty powerful and helpful to our users over the years!

 Keywords: time horizon beyond which you can change your goal, dotted vertical line on the graph